Grab your free alphabet printable read it, write it, build it mat for spring at the bottom of this post.

 Have your children use play dough to make their chosen letter.
 While they’re doing so, have a quick chat about the correct formation of the lowercase and uppercase letters.

 Grab Your Free Alphabet Printable

 The printable is available to Fun-A-Day’s free email community.
-If you’re already a member, click on the button below, enter your information, and get the printable sent to your email.
+If you’re already a member, enter your email in the form below and get the printable sent to your inbox.